scala/scala-lang/blog/_posts/2023-01-31-scala-center-2023-roadmap.md

 In this article, we have looked at the pillars of the Scala ecosystem, and for each of them we have listed the main outcome of our work in 2022, and our main goals for 2023.

-Achieving these goals is possible only with your [support](https://scala.epfl.ch/faqs.html) and with the help of all the [people behind Scala](https://www.scala-lang.org/community/#whos-behind-scala).
-Thank you all!
+Thanks to your support, and with the help of all the [people behind Scala](https://www.scala-lang.org/community/#whos-behind-scala), we came this far!
+Help us go even further by [supporting the Scala Center](https://scala.epfl.ch/faqs.html).

 You can find our detailed roadmap for the current quarter [here](https://scala.epfl.ch/projects.html), and track our progress by looking at our [quarterly reports](https://scala.epfl.ch/records.html), or by browsing the